-Hungary’s busiest airports welcome the installation of Automated Border Control gates (ABC gates or eGates) by Adaptive Recognition as a means to manage the steady increase of travelers.
-The multi-factor personal identification operating in the eGates involves biometric authentication of passengers during border control at both arrival and departure.
-In fact, e-passport reading and verification, combined with the biometric authentication and identification of passengers, goes beyond the context of homeland security: for many passengers arriving from outside the Schengen area, Hungary is the gateway to Europe – in this sense, Budapest is responsible for the safety and security of half a billion EU citizens.
+Hungary’s busiest airports welcome the installation of Automated Border Control gates (ABC gates or e-gates).
+The solution by Adaptive Recognition is to manage the steady increase of travelers.
+The multi-factor personal identification operating in the e-gates involves biometric authentication of passengers during border control at both arrival and departure.
+In fact, e-passport reading and verification, combined with the biometric authentication and identification of passengers, goes beyond the context of homeland security.
+For many passengers arriving from outside the Schengen area, Hungary is the gateway to Europe.
+In this sense, Budapest is responsible for the safety and security of half a billion EU citizens.

-Adaptive Recognition supports air terminals like Budapest Airport to optimize the reliable identification and flow of travelers – by establishing trusted biometric identity verification and authentication processes – with direct support from the Home Affairs Fund of the European Union.
+Adaptive Recognition supports air terminals like Budapest Airport to optimize the reliable identification and flow of travelers.
+We establish trusted biometric identity verification and authentication processes with direct support from the Home Affairs Fund of the European Union.

-- Adaptive Recognition is Prime contractor for the delivery and installation of the ABC solution.
-Adaptive Recognition contributes their Combo Smart Kiosk document reader to perform the optical reading of printed information in the travel document and the digital reading of the smart chip in e-passports, plus the verification of the authenticity of the travel document;
+- Adaptive Recognition is the prime contractor for the delivery and installation of the ABC solution.
+Our contribution to the project is the Combo Smart Kiosk document reader.
+This product performs the optical reading of printed information in the travel document and the digital reading of the smart chip in e-passports.
+It also verifies the authenticity of the travel document;

-The eGate system meets requirements for maximum security by incorporating the latest technology to protect against fraud while at the same time assuring convenient passenger processes through intelligent sensors and user guidance.
+The e-gate system meets requirements for maximum security by incorporating the latest technology to protect against fraud.
+At the same time, it assures convenient passenger processes through intelligent sensors and user guidance.
 Features include:

 - Tailgating prevention via cameras and sensors